 This is a good one with no single answer.
 There are several types of compression such as "static" and "effective" (aka "dynamic") compression.
 It all has to do with cylinder pressure.
-Static compresion is the actual mechanical compression ratio number that you get by combining a given piston size with a given combustion chamber size, with a given amount of stroke and displacement of the engine.
-So; bore, stroke, compression height, deck height, head gasket thickness and combustion chamber size, (among others), have to do with the "static compression", but they don't dictate the actual working or "effective" aka "dynamic" compression which directly affect "cylinder pressure".
+Static compression is the actual mechanical compression ratio number that you get by combining a given piston size with a given combustion chamber size, with a given amount of stroke and displacement of the engine.
+So; bore, stroke, compression height, deck height, head gasket thickness and combustion chamber size, (among others), have to do with the "static compression", but they don't dictate the actual working or "effective" aka "dynamic" compression which directly affects "cylinder pressure".
 The cam dictates this for the engine.

 Example: two identical engines both with 9:1 "static compression".
 The only difference is in the cam profiles.
 One has no overlap with a given intake valve timing to go along with the rest of the cam's profile, and the other has a lot of overlap with a completely different intake valve timing to go with that cam's overall profile.
 Overlap is the time in which both valves are open as the piston pushes exhaust out and starts to suck new fuel and air into the cylinder.
 When the exhaust valve is closing and the intake valve begins to open, there is a time (on high performance and race cams) where both valves are actually open at the same time.
 As both valves are open, a little "reversion" gets pushed up the intake valve which slows the overall velocity down of the new fuel & air charge coming into the cylinder, and exhaust gas trying to still get out of the cylinder at low RPMs.
 This overlap period in the valve timing is what causes that "rumpity rump" sound everyone likes so much.
 Overlap causes a "scavenging effect" as the engine RPM increases.
 This is why performance cams "come alive" at higher RPMs.
-It's not "just" the cam making the power, it's the cam's scavenging effect working as the RPM increases which increases cylindeer pressure (dynamic or effective comression).
+It's not "just" the cam making the power, it's the cam's scavenging effect working as the RPM increases which increases cylinder pressure (dynamic or effective compression).
 Cylinder pressure makes the power.
 The downside to that rumpidy rump sound in most street engines is that the overlap also causes a decrease in manifold vacuum, making power brakes a nightmare and throttle response a bit sluggish.

 When you have too much overlap, you end-up with a dog for an engine at low RPM's and the car will require things to make up for it such as low rear-end gears and high stall converters to help "spool the engine up" quicker to GET IT TO those higher RPMs where it can begin to do its scavenging thing and increase cylinder pressure.
 When you have too much overlap in an engine without enough static compression to support it, it is what's known as being over-cammed.
 Lots of sound but not lots of GO, especially at low RPMs.
-Lots of engines out there are over cammed because guys like that rumpity rump sound, not knowing that although in many cases it may make more power at a higher RPM, it kills low-end power and torque which is what street performance engines should be concentratng on.
-TORQUE is what moves the vehicle below 4,400 RPM, not horsepower.
+Lots of engines out there are over cammed because guys like that rumpity rump sound, not knowing that although in many cases it may make more power at a higher RPM, it kills low-end power and torque which is what street performance engines should be concentrating on.
+TORQUE is what moves the vehicle below 4,000 RPM, not horsepower.
 Unfortunately, most guys only look at HP numbers, which is why there are a lot of turd cars out there.

 So back to those two identical engines with different cams; if you did a compression test on either of these two 9:1 static compression engines, the engine with no overlap (or even negative overlap) would probably have about 140 -150psi or so in the cylinders.
-The engine with more overlap may only have 100 psi or so, depending on how much overlap the cam has, how narrow the lobe separation angle is, and most importantly... what the intake valve timing is.
+The engine with more overlap may only have 110 - 120 psi or so, depending on how much overlap the cam has, how narrow the lobe separation angle is, and most importantly... what the intake valve timing is.

 Some racing engines with 13:1 or so compression only have 125psi - 150 psi or so of cylinder pressure when a compression test is done.
 That's less than what most bone stock engines have.
 It just means that the cam has a ton of overlap and has intake valve timing designed to work with the rest of the cam's profile to create that scavenging effect, which in turn actually increases cylinder pressure at higher RPMs.
-Static compression always stays the same.
-You can't change that unless you change the pistons or the heads, etc. This is why race engines have "power bands" and come alive at higher RPM's.
-It's because the cylinder pressure increases as the engine RPM comes-up.
-It's from the scavenging effect from the valve timing and overlap.
+Not to mention, if you do a compression test on a seriously high performance engine when it's cold, all of the components are at their loosest and don't provide much of a seal because they NEED the heat in the cylinders to expand the pistons and rings to make them seal better.

 Many exotic modern cars these days have compression ratios MUCH higher than your average cars have.
-BMW M3's and M5's, Porsche 911's (non turbo), Ferrari's, Lamborghini's, etc., commonly have static compression ratois in the 11:1 - 12:1 area.
+BMW M3's and M5's, Porsche 911's (non turbo), Ferrari's, Lamborghini's, etc., commonly have static compression ratios in the 11:1 - 12:1 area.
 In a regular car that is REALLY pushing it on 92 octane pump gas, but with EFI systems and knock sensors that adjust timing before detonation happens, they can get away with it.
 You ain't going to get away with that (reliably) with a carbureted engine, or an EFI engine without a knock sensor.
 As a rule of thumb (and this has a LOT of grey area), you can run upwards of 9.0 - 9.5:1 compression on pump gas with cast iron heads, and "about" one full point higher with aluminum heads because of how quick the combustion chambers cool.
 Can you run 11:1 static on pump gas?
 Sure.
-There are still LOTS of older muscle cars running that have comprssion ratios that high that run on pump gas.
+There are still LOTS of older muscle cars running that have compression ratios that high that run on pump gas.
 You just have to back the timing off a little.
 Timing is VERY important when dealing with compression ratios, cams and fuel octanes.